 Individual therapy is highly recommended for teens in the following scenarios:

-When dealing with mental health issues requiring personalized treatment plans, such as severe depression, anxiety, or PTSD.
+When dealing with mental health issues requiring personalized treatment plans, such as teen depression, anxiety, or PTSD.

 When a teenager is experiencing major life events or transitions, such as the loss of a loved one